array.splice(index, howmany, item1, ....., itemX)

 let tesla = ['Model S', 'Model X', 'Model 3']; let removedItem = tesla.splice(1); console.log('Remaining array:', tesla); console.log('removedItem is:', removedItem);

 If we do not specify the second argument, it will take the first one, find that index, and remove that item and other items.

-So in the above example, we have given the index 1, which means it will go to index 1 and remove all the items from that index and give the remaining item.
+So in the above example, we have given index 1, which means it will go to index 1 and remove all the elements from that index and give the remaining item.
 In our case, it is the Model S.

 Let us take a scenario where an array’s starting index is negative.
 That means it will count backward at the end of an array.